KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 ## Unique

-Differnt from primary keys, but have the same add/drop syntax.
+Different from primary keys, but have the same add/drop syntax.

 ### Add